CodeNaif/audio-translation/README.md

 - Python 3.10+
 - Node.js 18+
 - `ffmpeg` installed (used by `pydub` to convert audio)
+- A realtime ASR server (WebSocket) for live streaming
+- `OPENAI_API_KEY` only if using api.openai.com for realtime transcription
 - OpenAI-compatible inference servers for:
   - Whisper (default: `http://0.0.0.0:8000`)
   - Gemma (default: `http://0.0.0.0:8001`)